laurent22/go-sqlkv/README.md

 defer db.Close()
 ```

-Then create a new SqlKv object and pass it the db connection and the table name:
+Then create a new SqlKv object and pass it the db connection and the table name.
+The table will automatically be created if it does not already exist.

 ```go
 store := sqlkv.New(db, "kvstore")